Art by: Roberto Campus

-She is the perfect companion of The Holly King.
+She is the perfect companion of The Holly King (Wuldor in the book).
 Both are keepers and protectors of the wild places.
 Both have a love for the plants, animals and trees of the forest.
 Both have much to teach us about our forgotten wildness, the cycles of life and death and the lessons that can only be learned from the natural world.

 I see her as Lady of the Birches, flame-haired.
 Her steps bring life and fertility to the land and forest.

 When you go deeper and deeper into the forest you breathe in their strength and energy – The Lord and Lady of The Wild Places.

 UPDATE: April 2018: I have been writing Dreams of Ydalir for the past 4 years and working with the material for the past 8.
 It has become a part of me, or maybe better said, comes from a deep place inside of me that I cannot be separated from and it is very steeped in a love and respect for the natural world and the wild places.
 It comes from years of working with the Gods and their stories.